Team Members

 Bridget specialises in disputes involving large-scale corporate fraud, contractual liabilities, breaches of fiduciary duties, retail leasing, joint ventures and insolvency.
 She has extensive experience in a wide variety of commercial disputes which assists her to support her clients in all stages of the litigation process, including with the management of complex procedural matters.

 As a special counsel in Cooper Grace Ward’s litigation and dispute resolution team, Bridget specialises in disputes involving contractual liability, professional negligence, corporate fraud, property, leasing and insolvency.
-She has extensive experience in a wide variety of commercial disputes, which assists her to support clients in all stages of the litigation process.
+Bridget has extensive experience in a wide variety of commercial disputes, which assists her to support clients in all stages of the litigation process.
 In particular, Bridget has specific experience in the management of complex procedural matters.

 Before joining Cooper Grace Ward, Bridget was a senior associate at a global law firm and, subsequently, a commercial adviser at Queensland Treasury Corporation, where she focused on project recovery and managing large-scale client projects.